lonerz/gov1005-final-project/nba_college_stat_analysis/about.md

 ## The Data

 The data for players in the NBA is scraped from [Basketball Reference](https://www.basketball-reference.com).
 The college player statistics is scraped from [Sports Reference College Basketball](https://www.sports-reference.com/cbb/).
+My scraper scraped over 4000 different players, their NBA statistics and corresponding college basketball statistics and matched them together.
+I used BeautifulSoup for majority of the webpage processing.
+The matching process required me to manually match 100 different players (their NBA statistics with their college statistics).
+You can find the scraping code on my Github [here](https://github.com/lonerz/nba_college_stat_analysis/tree/master/scraper_stuff).

 ## About Me: Joshua Pan